jeffaco/duplicacy-util/README.md

 ### What is duplicacy-util?

-In short, `duplicacy-util` is a scheduler to run Duplicacy backups.
+In short, `duplicacy-util` is a utility to run Duplicacy backups.
 While there are a number of
 [other tools](https://github.com/gilbertchen/duplicacy/wiki/Scripts-and-utilities-index)
 available to do similar things, duplicacy-util has a number of advantages: